Please email your comments & questions to geovisual @ comcast.net. Thank you.

 Knox, Michael C. & Annie M. Wagganer (January 1, 2009), "A Cultural Shift Toward Peace: The Need for a National Symbol," Peace & Conflict: Journal of Peace Psychology, vol. 15, issue 1, pp. 97-101.
 Click here for a preliminary version of the full text "Provides a succinct rationale for the [proposed] US Peace Memorial [in Washington, DC]."

 Kolsbun, Ken (April 1, 2008), Peace: The biography of a symbol, National Geographic Society (NGS), Washington, DC (USA).
 Includes exclusive archival interviews with Gerald Holtom [1914-1985] who created the peace symbol for the Campaign for Nuclear Disarmament (CND) in 1958.
 Click here for photos & more information.
+See Miles (2008).

 Leonard, Jane (1997), "Memorials to the casualties of conflict: Northern Ireland, 1969 to 1997," Northern Ireland Community Relations Council, Belfast, Ireland.
 Click here for the full text.

 Levering, Miriam (Date?), "Are friendship Bonsho bells Buddhist symbols?
 The case of [the International Friendship Bell in] Oak Ridge [Tennessee]," Pacific World, Journal of the Institute of Buddhist Studies (IBS), Berkeley, California (USA).
+On-line text.

 Loewen, James W. (1997-2001, "Lies across America: What our historic sites get wrong," Touchstone, pp. 480.
 "Teaches visitors to read between the lines of historical markers and to deconstruct the sculptures on monuments and memorials."

-Lollis, Edward W. (July 17, 2005), "The Oak Ridge International Friendship Bell," Conference on the Atomic Bomb and American Society, Center for the Study of War and Society, University of Tennessee, Oak Ridge (Tennessee).
+Lollis, Edward W. (July 17, 2005), "The Oak Ridge International Friendship Bell," Conference on the Atomic Bomb & American Society, Center for the Study of War and Society, University of Tennessee, Oak Ridge (Tennessee).
 One of 18 papers in Mariner, Rosemary B., & G. Kurt Piehler, ed. by (2009), "The atomic bomb and American society: New perspectives," University of Tennessee Press, Knoxville, pp 344-380.
+On-line text.
 Click here for pictoral version of this paper.

 Lollis, Edward W. (2006 & ongoing), "Rotary Peace & Friendship Monuments," web page (http://www.worldpeaceandunderstatnding.org).
 Created with the cooperation of Mr. Jack Selway, Pueblo, Colorado (USA).
 This web page is owned & maintained by the Rotary Global History Fellowship (RGHF).
 Click here for a parallel web page owned & maintained by the author.

 Lollis, Edward W. (2008), "World Peace Bells," web page (http://peace.maripo.com/p_bells_wpb.htm).
 There are 23 World Peace Bells (WPB's) in 16 different countries.
 Created with the cooperation of Mr. Tomijiro Yoshida, President of the World Peace Bell Association (WPBA), Ikebukuro, Tokyo (Japan).
 This web page is owned & maintained by the author.
+On-line text.

 Lollis, Edward W. (2008), "Peace monuments."
 In Young, Nigel, ed. by, (2010) "International Encyclopedia of Peace: Global conflict, transformation and nionviolent change," Oxford University Press, Oxford & New York, 4 volumes (2,176 pages).
-Click here for illustrated on-line text of the article.
+On-line text with illustrations.

 Marcuse, Harold (January 2000 & ongoing) "Dachau Concentration Camp Memorial Site, (KZ-Gedenkstätte Dachau) 1933-1945-2005," Department of History, University of California, Santa Barbara, California (USA), webpage.